php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

     project.
 This is to prevent conflicts between different libraries, components, modules, etc.

     b.
-It is RECOMMENDED (but not required) that the _autoloadable class name_ include a second _namespace part_, sometimes called a "package name", to identify its place within the "vendor name".
+It is RECOMMENDED that the _autoloadable class name_ include a second _namespace part_, sometimes called a "package name", to identify its place within the "vendor name".